 Protein needs can be met through foods at meals and snacks: chicken, fish, lean red meat, tofu, nuts and seeds, milk, cheese, and yogurt.
 Skipping healthy foods at meals and relying only on protein drinks increases the chance that you?ll also miss a variety of important nutrients found in foods.
 If your teens sleep late and don't have time for breakfast, or would rather drink a protein beverage than eat a sandwich before practice, or have a long bus ride home after a game before they can eat a meal, protein drinks can play an important role.

 A recent article in Training and Conditioning magazine recommends reading the nutrition facts and ingredients labels on protein drinks closely.
-One serving should contain 10-20 grams of protein, usually from
+One serving should contain 10-20 grams of protein, usually from whey, casein, soy, rice or hemp.

 Protein drinks are just one part of an overall healthy diet.
 Limit these beverages to no more than 1-2 times per day (it's OK to enjoy milk or soy milk with every meal) as a meal or snack replacement.